-Note 2.
+Note 3.
 Investments

 Certain investments that mature within three months of the balance sheet date, including money market funds, time deposits and U.S. government obligations, are accounted for as cash equivalents.
-Temporary and long-term investments consist of government, bank and corporate obligations.
+Temporary and long-term investments consist of government, corporate obligations and bank time deposits with maturity dates in excess of 90 days.
 Temporary investments have maturities in excess of three months, but mature within twelve months of the balance sheet date.
 Long-term investments mature in excess of one year from the balance sheet date.
 The Company determines the cost of securities sold based on the specific identification method.
 Realized gains or losses are reported in "Interest and other income, net" on the Consolidated Statements of Income.